jameswestgate/rebindjs/readme.md

 Rebind js
 =========

-A lightweight Model View Viewmodel (MVVM) library using Mustache templating, focussing on out-the-box developer productivity.
+A lightweight standards-based model-view-controller library using Mustache templating, focusing on out-the-box developer productivity.
-Uses plain Javascript objects to intelligently modify existing DOM elements.
+Uses plain Javascript objects to intelligently create and modify DOM elements with two-way model binding.

 TODO:

-- Update the model only on valid input
+- Create a pattern to work with htm5 validation + older browser polyfills
-- Helper to attach event handlers to elements in the template
+- Helper to attach / detach event handlers to elements in the template
+- Move model context function to the controller
+- Link views to controllers